 Data was obtained from each school district in the CATCH service area regarding homeless youth enrolled in schools.
 This data was obtained from the McKinney-Vento representative in each school district.
-The process of identifying homeless youth is ongoing in the CATCH planning process.
+The process of identifying homeless youth is an ongoing and key component of the CATCH planning process.

 Additionally, Immerse Arkansas has become very active in CATCH.
-They have a homeless and runaway youth project, a shelter for teen mothers, and provide support for children aging out of foster care.
-Immerse's involvement with the CoC, which includes formal MOUs with other CoC agencies, has increased our ability to both count and serve homeless youth.
+Immerse has a homeless and runaway youth project, a shelter for teen mothers, and also provides support for children aging out of foster care.
+Immerse's involvement with the CoC, which includes a formal MOU with CATCH, has improved our ability to both count and serve homeless youth.
 As a stakeholder, Immerse intends to stay extremely involved in CATCH, providing extra support and guidance to end youth homelessness in Central Arkansas.

 2C-6.
-Describe any actions the CoC implemented in its 2017 PIT count to better count individuals and families experiencing chronic homelessness, families with children, and Veterans experiencing homelessness.
+Describe any actions the CoC implemented in its 2017 PIT count to better count individuals and families experiencing chronic homelessness, families with children, and Veterans experiencing homelessness. (limit 1000 characters)

-FY2017 CoC Application Page 21 09/15/2017 ------------------------ --------- ------------
+FY2017 CoC Application Page 21 09/28/2017 ------------------------ --------- ------------